 Montmorency Falls is a beautiful sight that encapsulates the essence of the natural landscape of the province.
 The cable car is an excellent way to see the falls from above this beautiful park.
 The Pac national de la Jacques-Cartier boasts epic mountain views of the lake and is an ideal spot of kayaking, fishing and hiking.
 Quebec City is rich in culture and offers a fantastic and cosmopolitan contrast to the surrounding landscape.
 The Citadelle is a popular attraction and formed part of the city’s historical fortifications.
 The existing star-shaped fortifications were built by the British between 1820 and 1831.

 Canadian Sky’s Eastern Discovery tour is an amazing way to fully appreciate this beautiful province.

-Planning your holidays to Quebec in 2017 or 2018?
+Planning your holidays to Quebec?
 Canadian Sky has the experience to help you plan your perfect holiday.
 Call our Quebec specialists today and make the most of your next holiday.

 Fortifications of Quebec

 St Lawrence River